wogsland/GiftBox/README.md

 ## <a id="frontend"></a>Frontend Direction

-_NB: This part is a work in progress_
+_NB: Here below is a work in progress_

 ### Directory structure
 Javascript source exists in `/js`.